wavefrontHQ/docs/pages/doc/logging_faq.md

 The Wavefront proxy drops the logs that exceed the [maximum character limit](logging_send_logs.html#limits-for-logs) for a message, tag, and value.
 Use the methods listed below to track the incoming log data and the number of logs blocked by the proxy:

-### See the Data on the Predefined Logs Stats Charts
+### Step 1: See the Data on the Predefined Logs Stats Charts

 1. Select **Dashboards** > **All Dashboards**.
 1. Search for **Operations for Applications Service and Proxy Data** in the search bar, and click the dashboard.